The Bury/Bolton ME/CFS Support Group is aimed at supporting ME/CFS sufferers and their carers. There are an estimated 680 sufferers in Bolton and

 attend the meetings, as some members are very sensitive to these products.

-Members are welcome to borrow our electric scooter or manual wheelchair (see "Contact Us" page).
+Members are welcome to borrow our electric scooters or manual wheelchair (see "Contact Us" page).

-The monthly newsletter (currently funded by Tesco Charity Trust Community Awards) is put together by members of the group and proves a great read!
+The monthly newsletter (currently funded by Festival Medical Services is put together by members of the group and proves a great read!

 It includes summaries of talks given to the group, future meeting dates, recent press articles,findings from the latest ME/CFS studies,